-Default Gateway The IP address (default 0.0.0.0) of the gateway router between the Switch and management stations on other network segments.
+Default Gateway The IP address of the gateway router between the Switch and management stations on other network segments.
+The default Gateway Address is 0.0.0.0.
 This setting can be configured from the Setup tab's Network Settings screen.

 NOTE: The Default Gateway cannot be configured if the system IP address is set to 192.168.1.254.
-(The system IP Address is set using Setup > Network Settings.)
+(The system IP Address is set using Setup > Network Settings.).

-Address Mode Specifies whether the Switch's IP address is Static or dynamically assigned using DHCP (Dynamic Host Configuration Protocol).
+Address Mode Specifies whether IP functionality is enabled via manual configuration (Static) or Dynamic Host Configuration Protocol (DHCP).
 This setting can be configured from the Setup tab's Network Settings screen.
-The default setting is Static.
+The default setting is DHCP.

-Base MAC Address Displays the Switch's MAC address.
+Base MAC Address Displays the MAC address of the Switch.